 The charming hilltop village normally exudes calm and tranquility, but for a week each summer the villagers are happy to forgo peace and quiet while the houses and streets echo to the sound of flute warm ups, rehearsals, lessons, ensembles and concerts.

 The course is deliberately kept small so that flautists, young and not quite so young, can work together throughout the week, following individually crafted timetables that include one-on-one tuition, workshops, master classes, ensembles and practice time.
 Everyone comes together daily for delicious, home produced meals provided by the villagers, using a wonderful array of locally sourced ingredients.

-There are opportunities to play in a variety of concerts, both as a soloist and in ensembles, and our professional accompanist, Sally Halsey, and baroque continuo team of Julian and Sebastian, are available throughout the course.
+There are opportunities to play in a variety of concerts, both as a soloist and in ensembles, and our professional accompanist, Sally Birkett, and baroque continuo team of Julian and Sebastian, are available throughout the course.

 Who is This Course For?

 If you are a keen and mature young flautist aged 16 and above you have the opportunity to develop all aspects of your flute playing from this immersive week in Italy.
 If you are at music college and looking for performance opportunities and masterclasses, a chance to widen your Flute playing network and meet new flautists, work on flute ensemble repertoire and be inspired you will definitely benefit from this course.
 If you are an adult who loves hearing great flautists, would like to be involved playing alongside other adults, improve your confidence in performing and try new ideas, then this course is also for you.